Susan Seaforth Hayes: Career

-Her onscreen and real-life romance with co-star Bill Hayes (Doug Williams) was widely covered by both the soap opera magazines and the mainstream press (they married in 1974).
-The characters of Doug and Julie were Days of our Lives, as well as daytime TV's, first supercouple, and are widely believed to be the first supercoupling on the American daytime serials.
-Their appearance together on the January 12, 1976 cover of Time magazine was the only time daytime actors have appeared there.
+Her onscreen and real-life romance with co-star Bill Hayes (Doug Williams) was widely covered by both the soap opera magazines and the mainstream press (they were married from 1974 until Hayes' death in 2024).
+The characters of Doug and Julie were Days of our Lives, as well as daytime TV's, first supercouple, and are widely believed to be the first supercouple on the American daytime serials.
+Their appearance together on the January 12, 1976 cover of Time was the only time daytime actors have appeared there.
 They also made an appearance on Password Plus in 1979.

-In 2005, she and Hayes published their joint autobiography, Like Sands Through The Hourglass.
+In 2005, she and Hayes published their joint autobiography, Like Sands Through the Hourglass.